Tyrn/wei/the-insider-en.typ

 on a deity's jade mug, grinning above the door, on an ancient silver lantern where an electric light bulb bloated like a  white  bubble.
 With  an effort, Bemish recalled yesterday events.
 "There  was  a fight...
 We drank...
 Oh, my God!
 He granted me the manor!"
-Bemish  jumped up in the bed - the house deed and a note from Kissur lay on the table - he returned to the capital.
+Bemish  jumped up in the bed---the house deed and a note from Kissur lay on the table---he returned to the capital.

      In  an hour,  Bemish  thoughtfully consumed  breakfast  on  a  veranda.
 Frightened servants ran around.
 He could barely talk to the servants and was